There’s one thing you’ll need to convert more website visitors: credibility.

 Scientists from Microsoft Research analyzed page-visit duration for 205,873 web pages (with more than 10,000 visits to each page).
-Using data from a popular web browser plugin, they were able to find the answer.

-Visitor time-on-site follows a Weibull distribution.
+They found visitor time-on-site follows a Weibull distribution.

 Let’s say you replace a spare part in a random piece of equipment.
 A Weibull analysis predicts when you’ll have to replace that specific part again.
 Doesn’t sound all that helpful, does it?

-Replace “component failure” with “visitors leaving web pages” and it becomes very helpful.
+Replace “component failure” with “visitors leaving web pages,” and it becomes very helpful.

 Here’s what scientists learned after analyzing hundreds of thousands of web pages.